lhes23/next-docker-aws-ec2-cicd/README.md

 ### Create a Runner inside EC2
 -Go to Settings -> Code and automations -> Actions -> Runners

--Create a new self-hosted runner
+-Create a new self-hosted runner (name of runner: ec2)

 -Install svc.sh